sagrawal01/udacitydataengineering/Project: Data Modeling with Postgres/README.md

 ├── README.md                                     <- explanation of project, code and schema
 ├── sql_queries.py                                <- script that contains the queries to create and drop tables ├── test.ipynb                                    <- Jupyter notebook used to test table creation and data insertion

-.
-├── example_folder\
-│   ├── first_subfolder\ a documented folder
-│   │   ├── sub-sub1\
-│   │   │   └── file3.sh this is file 3
-│   │   ├── sub-sub2\
-│   │   │   └── file4.cpp this is file 4
-│   │   └── random_file.rdm a documented file
-│   ├── second_subfolder\ a documented folder with no documented files │   ├── a_text_file.txt a text file
-│   ├── my_javascript.js this is file 1
-│   └── test.py a python script
-└── README.md The main readme\

 ## How to Run the Project: